timelesshc/online-product-recommender/README.md

 ### 1. Project Introduction
-An AI shopping assistant using LLM, Langchain and RAG pipelines.
+An AI-powered shopping assistant using LLM, Langchain and RAG pipelines.

 **Demo:**